Old Russian words and their meaning. Dictionary of obsolete words (based on works from the school curriculum)

 Suggested methods for saving words:

-2) Conducting school holidays using outdated words.
+2) Holding school holidays using outdated words.

 Bibliography

-1.G.N.
-Chagin “Peoples and cultures of Astrakhan XIX - XX centuries.
+1.G.N.Chagin “Peoples and cultures of Astrakhan in the 19th - 20th centuries.
 "Astrakhan, 1986"

-2.I.S.Kaptsugovich "A book for reading on the history of Astrakhan" Astrakhan book publishing house, 1992
+2. I.S.
+Kaptsugovich “Book for reading on the history of Astrakhan” Astrakhan book publishing house, 1992

-3. Textbook "Modern Russian language" Publishing house "Prosveshchenie" 2005
+3. Textbook “Modern Russian Language” Publishing House “Prosveshchenie” 2005

 4. Internet resources.

 5. Dictionary of dialects p.
-Waste Hillock.
+Scree Hill.

 Application